lyteword/chspurgeon-tod/volume-3/psalm-67.md

 **Verse 2.**

-1\.The way of God towards the earth.
+1\.
+The way of God towards the earth.

 (a) A way of mercy.